 I saw two consults today who had previous breast implant surgery and came to me wanting new, bigger breast implants.
-During our discussion, it became evident that both women thought that changing their implants (“re-doing” their augmentation surgery) would improve their breast shape.
+During these discussions at my Denver practice, it became evident that both women thought that changing their implants (“re-doing” their augmentation surgery) would improve their breast shape.
 It doesn’t.

 Changing implants, called an implant exchange, simply removes the old set and replaces them with a new pair of implants, possibly of a different size or material.
 Going with bigger implants makes you bigger and adds more upper fullness, but doesn’t improve breast shape, doesn’t increase cleavage, doesn’t manage sagging, and, as a general rule, does not make breasts look better.
 What I commonly see at my offices in Golden and Denver, are women wanting the look achieved with a breast lift, but hoping that an implant exchange alone will accomplish this.
 It just doesn’t.

-After some nice discussion with pictures to assist in the explanation, both women realized that a breast lift, or mastopexy, was the procedure that would really make them happy and that a breast augmentation “redo” surgery wouldn’t suffice alone.
+After some nice discussion with pictures to assist in the explanation (such as those above), both women realized that a breast lift, or mastopexy, was the procedure that would really make them happy and that a breast augmentation “redo” surgery wouldn’t suffice alone.
 It was a lot of fun getting on the same page as these women.
 Many days like today, I really enjoy the process of a consultation with some very thoughtful, nice people.

 To learn if a breast lift procedure is right for your body and aesthetic goals, contact us to schedule a consultation today.